Sayali Satghare

-Sayali Satghare (born 2 July 2000) is an Indian cricketer who plays for the Mumbai in domestic cricket and Gujarat Giants in the Women's Premier League.
+Sayali Satghare (born 2 July 2000) is an Indian cricketer who plays for the Mumbai in domestic cricket and Royal Challengers Bangalore in the Women's Premier League.

 Domestic career

 Satghare plays domestic cricket for Mumbai women's cricket team.
 She made her List A debut against Punjab in the 2015–16 Senior Women's One Day League on 15 November 2015.
 She made her Twenty20 debut against Tripura in the 2019–20 Senior Women's T20 Trophy on 14 October 2019.
 She made her first-class debut for West Zone against Central Zone on 28 March 2024 in the 2023–24 Senior Women's Inter Zonal Multi-Day Trophy.
 She scored an unbeaten century (100) against Arunachal Pradesh in the 2023–24 Senior Women's One Day Trophy.

 In February 2024, she was named as a replacement of Kashvee Gautam, by Gujarat Giants at a reserve price of ₹10 lakh to play 2024 WPL.
 She became the first player to play her first WPL match as concussion substitute for Dayalan Hemalatha in WPL.